 Objectives, Activities/Funding Priorities, and Outcomes

 Lutheran Foundation has established the following objectives, activities/funding priorities, and outcomes for this funding focus area.
-We are also establishing evaluation methods to determine our success in achieving the outcomes identified.

 Support the strengthening of Lutheran schools of excellence.